bombbomb/snooze/README.md

 #### Failure Mode - Queue Processor Stopped

-**RESOLUTION**: Kill the EC2 instances that are running snooze.
+**RESOLUTION**: Terminate the EC2 instances that are running snooze.
 Don't kill all at once.

 ##### Evidence